ibm-cloud-docs/log-analysis/devops/service_keys.md

 ### List all keys
 {: #service_keys_api_list}

-To list all service keys that ae available in an instance, you can run the following request:
+To list all service keys that are available in an instance, you can run the following request:

 ```sh
 curl  https://API_ENDPOINT/v1/config/keys?type="service"